epfl-ada/ada-2020-project-milestone-p3-p3_bamboozled-gang/README.md

 ## Organization within the team
 _A list of internal milestones up until project milestone P4.
 Add here a sketch of your planning for the next project milestone._

 We have four "harbingers" to study, namely talkativeness, politeness, argumentation and sentiment.
-Because of the time we will try to focus on politess, but we will try to work on the other "harbingers" as well.
+Because of the time we will try to focus on politeness and talkativeness, but we will try to work on the other "harbingers" as well.

 1. Reproduction: Create a notebook with a reproduction of the aformentionned methods on the original dataset.
 	- (Study the impact of "positive sentiment" and see if we get the same results.)